 The research on their effectiveness is spotty at best, but in some instances, these medications can be used to sedate the individual, especially during severe drug-induced psychotic episodes.
 In the instance of overdose coupled with psychosis, according to the US Department of Veteran Affairs, “Acute use of benzodiazepines can also help minimize the need for physical restraints.”

 Generally, the psychosis wears off between a few hours after the last usage to a few days after, but the effects of these issues often linger.
 For example, the psychotic effects caused by methamphetamine abuse can last “months or years” after the abuse has stopped, and sometimes, stressful situations can even trigger symptoms that have been long dormant (National Institute on Drug Abuse).
 For this, therapy can be extremely helpful.

 Interventions like cognitive-behavioral therapy and others can help patients separate the emotions and psychotic symptoms from their true feelings and learn coping mechanisms for flare-ups of these issues.
 It is important that someone who has gone through this effect of amphetamine drug abuse, even if they have not experienced the full severity of its effects in a long time, be able to cope with the consequences of it and be able to recognize any events that may trigger it.

 Although the intense symptoms will often clear up quickly, the effects of the drug-induced psychosis can linger, and sometimes, former users can even experience the symptoms again years in the future.
 However, with proper professional treatment, these individuals can safely get through the initial experience and be prepared for their safer, healthier future.
-If you have more questions about amphetamine psychosis, call 800-768-8728.
+If you have more questions about amphetamine psychosis, call 800-768-8728(Who Answers?).